klieret/wandb-offline-sync-hook/README.md

 ### How is this implemented?

-Very simple: Every time an epoch concludes, the hook gets called and creates a file in a _communication directory_ (`~/.wandb_osh_communication` by default). `wandb-osh` scans the communication directory and reads synchronization instructions from such files.
+Very simple: Every time an epoch concludes, the hook gets called and creates a file in the _communication directory_ (`~/.wandb_osh_communication` by default).
+The `wandb-osh` script that is running on the head node (with internet) reads these files and performs the synchronization.

 ### What alternatives are there?